exeter-creww/SFM_Precision/sfm_gridz/README.md

  recorded precision value.
 If False then Band 2 is used which forces No data values to be returned in the DEM of difference where gaps in the Precision raster exist.
 [Default:True]

+**mask**: *str, path object or file-like object, optional*
+A geopandas-readable polygon (http://geopandas.org/io.html).
+Masks areas as No Data outside the polygon area.
+If None then all data is presented.
+[Default:None]

 ## sfm_gridz.plot_gridz - plotting module